OptimistGuy03/OptimistGuy03/README.md

 ## 📂 Projects

 ### 🔐 DoctoPro – Medical Data Authentication System
-> A secure system designed to verify the authenticity and integrity of medical data using validation mechanisms and user interfaces.
+> DoctoPro Medical Data Authentication is a secure, reliable, and rigorously designed process that upholds the integrity, accuracy, and authenticity of all medical data within the system.

-- Technologies: Python, HTML/CSS, PHP, SQL
+- Technologies: RSA, HTML/CSS, PHP, SQL
-- Role: Full-stack development & testing
+- Role: Full-stack development & tester
 - Duration: Oct 2023 – Jun 2024

 ---